bensivo/mapo/packages/mapo-api-deploy/README.md

-# mapo-webapp-deploy
+# mapo-api-deploy

-This package contains scripts for publishing mapo-webapp's Docker image to Github, and for deploying that image to the VM
+This package contains scripts for publishing mapo-api's Docker image to Github, and for deploying that image to the VM

 It uses Ansible to install and setup Nginx and LetsEncrypt